Knife threat at elementary school raises discipline questions

 Published by Natalie Pate

-Natalie Pate is a freelance journalist and author based in Salem, Oregon.
-She wrote about education for more than seven years at the Statesman Journal and now covers education and other topics throughout the Pacific Northwest.
+Natalie Pate is a journalist and author based in Salem, Oregon.
+She has written about education and other topics throughout the Pacific Northwest for more than eight years.
 She is originally from Colorado and earned her B.A. in Politics and French from Willamette University.

-Leave a Reply
+Leave a comment